chorman0773/comp3340-passman/Critical Summary.md

 ## [PBKDF2 NIST Publication](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf)

-Main objectives/Research questions/Problems addressed:
-- Low entropy and (sometimes) poor randomness of passwords, they are not suitable to be directly used as cryptographic keys
-- Article specifies a family of password-based key derivation functions (PBKDFs) to derive better cryptographic keys from passwords

-Key Ideas:
-- To obtain a high-entropy master key for encryption purposes, combine a user password with a salt through a KDF
-- The salt must be at least 128 bits
-- Instead of HMAC-ing password+salt once, perform many iterations of HMAC using the result of the previous iteration

-Strengths:
-- With sufficient iteration counts, slow to perform.
-This slows down attackers and keeps things secure.
-And since security is based on a fixed number of iterations...
-- Easily scales with newer, more powerful hardware
-- Easily adjustable to work on platforms of varying capability

-Weaknesses:
-- Overall security of the specified algorithm depends on sufficiently random inputs
+[The article](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf) addresses the problem of low entropy and poor randomness of passwords, highlighting their unsuitability for direct use as cryptographic keys.
+It introduces a family of password-based key derivation functions (PBKDFs) as a solution to derive better cryptographic keys from passwords.
+This article is relevant to our project as we are concerned with securely encrypting user data, using keys only the user knows.
+This means that we need a way to derive a secure encryption key from a much less secure (but memorable) password.
+The techniques outlined in this paper are widely used by other existing password managers.

+The main idea presented in the article is to combine a user password with a salt through a key derivation function (KDF) to obtain a master key for encryption purposes.
+It emphasizes the importance of salt length, and recommends a minimum length of 128 bits.
+Additionally, instead of performing a single HMAC (Hash-based Message Authentication Code) operation on the password and salt, the authors suggest performing many iterations of HMAC, reusing the results of previous iterations.

+One of the strengths of this approach is that by using a sufficient number of iteration counts, the process becomes slow, which adds an extra layer of security by slowing down potential attackers.
+This is desireable as it makes brute forcing the key original key infeasible.
+Since the security is derived from the number of iterations, this method easily scales with newer and more powerful hardware, ensuring it remains effective over time.

+However, a notable weakness of the specified algorithm is that its overall security relies heavily on the use of sufficiently random inputs.
+If the inputs are not truly random, it could compromise the security of the derived cryptographic keys.
+One other weakness is that as hardware becomes more powerful, the generated key needs to become longer to prevent it from being brute forced.

+In conclusion, the article addresses the limitations of using passwords as cryptographic keys and proposes a family of PBKDFs as a solution.
+While the method has strengths in terms of its scalability and ability to slow down attackers, its security is potentially dependent on the randomness of the inputs, which must be carefully considered during implementation.

 ## [Keccack Implementation Overview](https://keccak.team/files/Keccak-implementation-3.2.pdf)

-Main objectives/Research questions/Problems addressed:
-- Provide an overview of the `Keccak` family of algorithms, which underly cryptographic algorithms such as SHA-3.

-Key Ideas:
-- The key ideas of the paper are primarily the optimization methods depending on software and hardware conditionss

-Strengths:
-- Built on the sponge design, allowing any arbitrary-length input to be digested to a fixed- and chooseable output length
-- Fast to compute, on par with SHA-256
-- Constant memory usage, with no feed-forward loop
-- A variety of implementation techniques are discussed, allowing optimization on many common instruction sets

-Weaknesses:
+[The article](https://keccak.team/files/Keccak-implementation-3.2.pdf) provides an overview of the Keccak family of algorithms, which serve as the foundation for cryptographic algorithms like SHA-3.
+The key ideas presented in the paper revolve around optimization methods based on software and hardware conditions.
+Some examples include bit interleaving, leveraging Single Instruction Multiple Data (SIMD) instructions on capable hardware, and even utilizing graphics hardware for batch computation.
+Our project will use secure hashing extensively, so an understanding of the workings of such algorithms is valuable.

+One of the strengths of these algorithms is their sponge-like design, allowing the usage ("digestion") of inputs of any length into a fixed and configurable output length.
+Additionally, the Keccak algorithms are capable of fast computation speeds comparable to SHA-256.
+They also support constant memory usage without a feed-forward loop.

+In conclusion, the article provides insights into optimizing Keccak algorithms.
+By focusing on optimization techniques based on software and hardware conditions, the paper provides valuable insights into accelerating these algorithms.
+Overall, the article offers a comprehensive exploration of the Keccak algorithm family.

 ## [Time-based OTP authentication via secure tunnel (TOAST): A mobile TOTP scheme using TLS seed exchange and encrypted offline keystore](https://ieeexplore.ieee.org/abstract/document/6920371)

-Main objectives/Research questions/Problems addressed:
-- Build a cryptographically secure auth system that complements the existing authentication scheme (username + password + 2FA)

-Key Ideas:
-- TOTP works great but can be improved using at-rest secret encryption

-Strengths:
+[The article](https://ieeexplore.ieee.org/abstract/document/6920371) aims to develop a cryptographically secure authentication system as an enhancement to the current authentication scheme, which consists of a username, password, and two-factor authentication (2FA).
+The main idea is to improve the Time-based One-Time Password (TOTP) method by incorporating at-rest secret encryption.
+A TOTP "secret" is a shared value that both the client and server know, and use to generate a random number.
+"Time-based" refers to the code changing periodically with time.

-- If an attacker obtains the on-disk keystore, the contents remain secure as they can only be brute forced
+One strength of the proposed system is that even if an attacker manages to obtain the on-disk keystore, the contents remain secure since they can only be brute-forced.
+This ensures the confidentiality of the stored secrets.

-Weaknesses:
-- The article does not outline any server-side at-rest encryption for the TOTP secret, so unless extra measures are taken (such as similar at-rest encryption as the client) the server-side keystore remains a point of failure
+One minor weakness in the article is that it fails to discuss server-side security for the TOTP secret.
+Without additional measures, such as implementing similar at-rest encryption on the server side as on the client side, the server-side keystore remains vulnerable and can be exploited as a point of failure.

+Our project will take the idea of at-rest encryption and utilize it to keep user data, such as passwords and other secret information, completely out of our hands.
+We would like to store as little data as possible in the cloud, particularly pieces of information which would allow user data to be decrypted.
+This has already been demonstrated in practice by other password managers such as 1Password.

+Overall, the article presents an interesting approach to enhance the security of authentication systems by introducing at-rest secret encryption.
+However, the omission of server-side at-rest encryption or other secret security methods poses a security risk that we will aim to prevent.

 ## [Curve25519: New Diffie-Hellmen Speed Records](https://link.springer.com/chapter/10.1007/11745853_14)

-Main objectives/Research questions/Problems addressed:
-- Introduce and analyze Curve25519 (C25519), a new high-security elliptic-curve-Diffie-Hellman function

-Key Ideas:
-- Using unique private keys and publicly shared public keys, as well as a common algorithm (C25519) and string (9) two users can securely exchange a shared secret for cryptographic calculations (such as message encryption for transmission)
+[The article](https://link.springer.com/chapter/10.1007/11745853_14) introduces Curve25519 ("the algorithm"), a new high-security elliptic-curve-Diffie-Hellman (ECDH) function.
+The key idea is that two users can securely exchange a shared secret for cryptographic calculations, such as message encryption, by utilizing unique private keys and publicly shared public keys.
+This is accomplished through the Curve25519 algorithm.
-- C25519 is just as secure as previous ECDH implementations but faster (based on the author's software on Pentium III 400MHz)

-Strengths:
-- Fast
-- Secure
-- Any known attack on the function is less feasible than simply brute-forcing the exchanged secret key
+The author's software demonstrates that C25519 is not only as secure as previous ECDH implementations but also faster.
+The strengths of C25519 include its speed and security, with any known attack on the function being less feasible than brute-forcing the exchanged secret key.

-Weaknesses:
-- ECDH (and even just DH) in general is vulnerable to man in the middle attacks.
-This problem is solved using Certificate Authorities to create digital signatures.
+However, a weakness identified is that ECDH, and even Diffie-Hellman exchanges in general, are susceptible to man-in-the-middle attacks.
+To address this vulnerability in practice, certificates signed by trusted Certificate Authorities are used to validate that either party is who they claim to be.

+Our hope is that the algorithm might help us design a secure data exchange system between our servers and client apps.

 ## [Persistence of Passwords in Bitwarden’s Browser Extension: Unnecessary Retention and Solutions](https://passcert-project.github.io/publication/2022/rafael-prates-thesis/2022_IST_MSc_Thesis_RafaelPrates.pdf)

-Main objectives/Research questions/Problems addressed:
-- Does the memory model of password managers, such as BitWarden (targetted in this article) pose memory content vulnerabilities caused by data living longer than it should?
-- If memory vulnerabilities exist, what can be done about them?
+[The article](https://passcert-project.github.io/publication/2022/rafael-prates-thesis/2022_IST_MSc_Thesis_RafaelPrates.pdf) focuses on the memory model of password managers, specifically targeting BitWarden, and investigates the potential vulnerabilities caused by data living longer than necessary in memory.
+The main research questions addressed are whether memory content vulnerabilities exist in password managers and what measures can be taken to mitigate them.

-Key Ideas:
-- The contents of application memory are potentially accessible to attackers via an assortment of attacks, including cold-boot attacks and memory dumping attacks such as HeartBleed
-- Since the security of a password manager generally comes from a strong master password, if said password is kept in memory longer than it needs to it poses a security risk
+The article highlights that attackers can potentially access the contents of application memory through various attacks, such as cold-boot attacks and memory dumping attacks like HeartBleed.
+It emphasizes that the security of a password manager primarily relies on a strong master password, and if this password remains in memory longer than required, it increases the liklihood that it appears in a process memory dump, thus increasing security risk.

-- In general, string data (immutable) is dangerous.
-Instead, using an array buffer (or simply an "array") where possible allows similar behaviour while maintaining mutability.
-Since the data is mutable, it can thus be zeroed out when it is no longer needed, removing the data from memory explicitly rather than awaiting garbage collection and data overwrite
+One key idea proposed is to avoid storing sensitive data as immutable strings.
+In most languages, this means that the data can live in memory for a very long time, as it is only cleaned up at the whims of garbage collection.
+Instead, the article suggests using an array buffer (or simply an "array") whenever possible, as it allows the same data to be represented while maintaining mutability.
+Sensitive data that is stored mutably can be zeroed out (or otherwise overwritten) once no longer needed.
+This removes the dependency on garbage collection cleaning up the unused values.

-Strengths:
-- Very thorough testing, including searching for a partial master password mid-entry
-- Multiple solid attempts to reduce master passwords left in memory
+A notable strength of the article is its thorough testing methodology, which includes searching for a partial master password during entry.
+Additionally, the article presents a few application-level modifications to the browser extension to attempt to reduce long-lived data.

+Overall, the article provides valuable insights into the potential memory vulnerabilities of password managers and offers practical suggestions for mitigating the identified risks.
+We will be keeping this article in mind while working on our memory model.